 Monitor lakes in Missouri

-Or, show your pride for the Kansas City Chiefs and the beautiful state of Missouri by participating in the Lakes of Missouri project!
+Show your pride in the beautiful state of Missouri by participating in the Lakes of Missouri project!
 Collect and process lake water and share the samples with the University of Missouri Limnology Laboratory to help scientists maintain the health of Missouri’s aquatic ecosystems.

 Learn more about the Chiefs’ Science Cheerleaders!